gabrielkunkel/javascript-explorations/readme.md

 React, and Node.js applications, and carrying these ideas over into other languages, especially Java and Clojure which have their own FRP libraries.

+I stopped using tests once we got to the more reactive parts of the tutorial.
+Once I have a good understanding of the basics, I'm going to spend some time studying the use of rxjs' testScheduler and start writing some tests with the library.

 # TypeScript Fun

 While studying Java and anticipating an education in Angular 2, I became